emma-s-marie/data422-group-project/project-diary.md

 We have completed our draft version of the slides and each person has provided a general overview of our respective sections of the presentation.

 After meeting:
-- Jacci added comment to the jupyter notebook code for the housing data, crime data and normalisation table.
+- Jacci added comments to the jupyter notebook code for the housing data, crime data and normalisation table.

+  ## 15/10/23

+  Emma added comments to the jupyter notebook code for the population and map wrangling.